 The percentage of total deposits (demand and time deposits) that banks are required to hold in the form of liquid assets such as government securities.
 The SLR should not exceed forty per cent.

-Purpose To control the money supply in the economy.
+Purpose To control the money supply in the economy (originally and to facilitate the Lender of Last Resort (LoLR) relationship between banks and the RBI).
 To ensure liquidity in the banking system.

 To be kept with RBI Concerned bank itself